Bernullys/cs50_sql/README.md

     Solf deletions:

         Is a tecnique to don't delete data, instead we update data and we add a column where we can keep track of the data we mark as deleted.
 Then we could select the data deleted or not if we want.

-    NOTE:   terminal command that is handy when we want to run a sql file which has a command that are not sqlite code (like problem Meteorite Cleaning). cat file_name.sql | sqlite3 data_base_name.db
+    NOTE: terminal command that is handy when we want to run a sql file which has a command that are not sqlite code (like problem Meteorite Cleaning).
+            cat file_name.sql | sqlite3 data_base_name.db
-            cat file_name.sql outputs the data in file_name.sql. sqlite3 data_base_name.db opens a file called data_base_name.db with the sqlite3 engine, as you’re already familiar with.
+            cat file_name.sql outputs the data in file_name.sql. sqlite3 data_base_name.db opens a file called data_base_name.db with the sqlite3 engine, as we’re already familiar with.

 Lecture 4 - Viewing